hopefaithtv/hopefaith/_posts/2017-04-08-pastordave.md

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nkaeVc1rCeo" frameborder="0" allowfullscreen></iframe> So Let us fix our eyes on Jesus, the pioneer and perfecter of our faith, who for the joy set before Him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
-(Hebrews 12:2)
+---
+layout: post
+title:  "Are you Miserable?
+Gods grace can life you up"
+date:   2017-04-07 16:16:01 -0600
+image: '/images/pages/episode2.jpg'
+---
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nkaeVc1rCeo" frameborder="0" allowfullscreen></iframe>
+Are you in a state of misery?
+Be encouraged by the amazing testimony of Pastor Dave.
+God can and will lift you up.

-Hosts: Ronnie & Maureen
+Hosts: Ronnie & Maureen <br>
 Guest Speaker: Pastor Dave Roussel